peterpo2/AIPharm/README.md

 |------|-------|----------|
 | 👑 **Admin (default)** | peterpo2@abv.bg | Admin123! |

-> **Note:** Registration confirmations and two-factor verification emails are delivered from `aipharmPlus@outlook.com` to the address you register with.
-Make sure the Outlook SMTP credentials remain valid so the app can dispatch messages successfully.
+> **Note:** Registration confirmations and two-factor verification emails are sent from `aipharm@outlook.com`.
+The Docker/Development profile also saves each message under `AIPharm.Backend/AIPharm.Web/App_Data/Emails` and routes notifications to `peterpo2@abv.bg` by default.
+Adjust the Outlook credentials or override recipient in `appsettings.Development.json` if you need a different mailbox.

 ---